usamaa-saleem/zalmi-arslan/README.md

 1. Create a Streamlit account at https://streamlit.io/cloud
 2. Connect your GitHub repository
 3. Create a new app by selecting the repository and branch
-4. Add your Firebase credentials as secrets in the Streamlit Cloud dashboard
+4. Add your API credentials as secrets in the Streamlit Cloud dashboard
 5. Deploy and access your application

 ### Environment Variables

 For production deployment, you should set the following environment variables:
-- `FIREBASE_CREDENTIALS`: Contents of your Firebase credentials file
 - `API_ENDPOINT`: Your RunPod AI API endpoint
 - `API_KEY`: Your RunPod AI API key

 ## Security Notes

-- Firebase credentials should be handled securely in production environments
 - The API key should not be hardcoded in the source code for production use
+- The application includes image optimization to handle large images efficiently

 ## License